openservicebrokerapi/servicebroker/spec.md

 vary by service.
 Examples include a single database on a multi-tenant server, a dedicated cluster, or an account on a web application.

 What a Service Binding represents MAY also vary by service.
-In general creation of a Service Binding either generates credentials necessary for accessing the resource or provides the Service Instance with information for a configuration change.
+In general, creation of a Service Binding either generates credentials necessary for accessing the resource or provides the Service Instance with information for a configuration change.